-Managers may be missing out on the ideal hire by eliminating ‘overqualified’ candidates from consideration.
+Managers in Japan may be missing out on the ideal hire by eliminating ‘overqualified’ candidates from consideration.

 Certainly there are risks to consider when reviewing someone who appears to be overqualified for a job, but there are also advantages if you can make it work.